Jerzy Sztwiertnia

 Jerzy Sztwiertnia (25 December 1946 – 27 July 2025) was a Polish film director and screenwriter.

 Life and career

 Sztwiertnia was born on 25 December 1946 in Chorzów.
 He graduated from the Directing Department of the Film School in Łódź in 1969.
 He was co-owner of the "Fokus Film" production studio and a member of the Polish Film Academy.

 Throughout his career he worked on a number of television shows and film, including The Clan, and Plebania.

+Death

 Sztwiertnia died on 27 July 2025, at the age of 78.